clberube/ip-vae/README.md

 </p>

 ### Uncertainty estimation
-IP-VAE forward passes are stochastic.
-It is a good idea to run multiple realizations to estimate data uncertainty.
+It is a better idea to run multiple realizations to estimate data uncertainty.
 Here we use `2*sigma` as the uncertainty but users are free to compute any quantiles.

 ```python
 # Run 100 realizations and stack as a tensor